larsvers/tree-of-charts/README.md

 ###### Chart cards

-The chart cards show an image, a quick description to the chart and under *more info* keywords regrading Munzner's visual analysis process, a description on (a possible) table structure, some example variables and historical background where available.
+The chart cards show an image, a quick description to the chart and under *more info* keywords regarding Munzner's visual analysis process, a description of a (potential) table structure, some example variables and historical background where available.

 I did not try to re-invent wheels.
-Although most of the texts are written by myself and a good chunk of visuals are also hand-crafted for the project, a good piece of the material is taken from sources who have already readily described or produced the charts.
+Although most of the texts are written by myself and a good chunk of visuals are also hand-crafted for the project, a good piece of the material is taken from sources who have already described or produced the charts.
 It's a medley !

 ###### The tree